mcolvin/PSPAP-Reboot/00-reference-population/readMe.md

 # About

-This folder contains scripts to produce pallid sturgeon reference populations used in subsequent analyses.
+This folder contains scripts to produce pallid sturgeon reference populations used in subsequent analyses of potential monitoring programs.

 ## Files and structure